 In Singapore, you are required to complete the Annual Tax Return and submit it to IRAS before November 30.

-If your company has been dormant during the assessment year- i.e., it neither operates nor generates profits in the previous fiscal year, you can lodge an appeal for the waiver of this requirement as long as meeting the qualifying conditions below:
+If your company has been dormant during the assessment year- i.e., it neither operates nor generates profits in the previous fiscal year, you can appeal for the waiver of this requirement as long as meeting the qualifying conditions below:

 • Has submitted tax returns and financial statements until the date of business cessation;